All Products

 LOCATION 'tablestore://odps-ots-dev.cn-shanghai.ots-internal.aliyuncs.com';

-• The column whose name starts with a colon (:) is a primary key column, such as :o_orderkey and :o_orderdate in the preceding example.
+• A colon (:) at the beginning of a column name indicates that the column is a primary key column of the Tablestore table, for example, :o_orderkey and :o_orderdate in the example.
 Other columns are attribute columns.

-• A Tablestore table supports up to four primary key columns.
-The data types of the primary key columns must be STRING, INTEGER, or BINARY.
-The first primary key column is the partition key column.
+• Tablestore supports 1 to 4 primary key columns.
+The data types of primary key columns can be STRING, INTEGER, and BINARY.
+The first primary key column is the partition key.

 Note

-• You can configure the following flag parameter to specify the write mode of the PutRow operation.
+You can configure the following flag parameter to specify the write mode of the PutRow operation.
 The default value is False.
-For more information, see Flag parameters.
+For more information, see Flag parameter list.

 set odps.sql.unstructured.tablestore.put.row=true;